openssl/openssl/README.md

 **liboqs** is an open source C library for quantum-safe cryptographic algorithms.
 See more about liboqs at [https://github.com/open-quantum-safe/liboqs/](https://github.com/open-quantum-safe/liboqs/), including a list of supported algorithms.

-**open-quantum-safe/openssl** is an integration of liboqs into OpenSSL 1.1.1.
+**open-quantum-safe/openssl** is an integration of liboqs into OpenSSL.
 The goal of this integration is to provide easy prototyping of quantum-resistant cryptography.
 The integration should not be considered "production quality".

 More information on OQS can be found on our website: [https://openquantumsafe.org/](https://openquantumsafe.org/).